 A Healing Touch: True Stories of Life, Death, and Hospice edited by Richard Russo

 This hospice book offers hope, smiles, inspiration and some tears in the often sad world of hospice.
 This book offers six inspiring and hopeful stories that are sure to inspire hospice nurses and individuals who are involved in hospice care in any way.

 Merenstein & Gardner’s Handbook of Neonatal Intensive Care by Sandra Lee Gardner, Brian Carter, Mary I Enzman-Hines, and Jacinto Hernandez

 With easy to understand information, this multi-disciplinary approach to NICU nursing provides clinical-based practices that are essential in the NICU ward.
 Each section in the book was written in collaboration with both physicians and nurses for the entire team to benefit.

 There you have it!
-25 books that are perfect for nurses and nursing students.
+25 books that are perfect for nurses.
 While these titles spoke to us, there are many other books available online and in bookstores that we may not have come across!

 Have you read any books that you feel could benefit other nurses?
 We want to know!
 Let’s start a discussion, so comment below any books that are staples in your nursing career!

 Liked this list?
 You’ll love: Student Nursing 101:Top 15 Free Online Resources for Nursing Students